ttlew/conversation/index.md

 This diagram shows the overall architecture of a complete solution:![Flow diagram of the service](images/conversation_arch_overview.png)

 - Users interact with your application through the user **interface** that you implement.
-For example, A simple chat window or a mobile app, or even a robot with a voice interface.
+For example, a simple chat window or a mobile app, or even a robot with a voice interface.

 - The **application** sends the user input to the {{site.data.keyword.conversationshort}} service.
     - The application connects to a *workspace*, which is a container for your dialog flow and training data.